Carpal Tunnel Syndrome: Symptoms and Causes

 • Sex

-Females are many times more likely to get carpal tunnel syndrome compared to males.
+more likely to get carpal tunnel syndrome compared to males.
 Some believe this is because the carpal tunnel space is relatively smaller in women.
 Others believe the reason is due to how flexor tendons respond to hormones.
 Perhaps it’s a combination of reasons.

 • Wrist Anatomy

 Under normal conditions, the body is in perfect alignment and balance.
-It’s how a normal person is born and develops.
+That’s how a normal person is born and develops.
 But incidences occur in life where that balance is disturbed.
 When the normal configuration of the wrist anatomy is disturbed, carpal tunnel can result.

 Wrist sprain, fracture or dislocation can change the anatomical alignments inside the carpal tunnel space.
 Also, arthritis can change the shape of the wrist bones.
-These imbalances can result in extra pressure of the median nerve.
+These imbalances can result in extra pressure of the median nerve, resulting in carpal tunnel syndrome.

-Finally, some people naturally have a small body frame.
 Studies show that those people have a higher likelihood of getting carpal tunnel syndrome.

 • Neuropathy-Causing Disorders